Fieldfare: Distribution and habitat

 The fieldfare is a migratory species with a palearctic distribution.
 It breeds in northern Norway, northern Sweden, Finland, Belgium, Germany, Switzerland, Austria, the Czech Republic, Slovakia, Hungary, Poland and Siberia as far east as Transbaikal, the Aldan River and the Tian Shan Mountains in North West China.
 Its winter range extends through western and southern Europe to North Africa, though it is uncommon in the Mediterranean region.
-Eastern populations migrate to Anatolia, Israel, Iran and Northwest India, and occasionally Northeast India.
+Eastern populations migrate to Anatolia, Lebanon, Iran and Northwest India, and occasionally Northeast India.
 It is a vagrant to Iceland, Greenland, Spitsbergen, the Canary Islands, the Balearic Islands, Madeira, Corsica, Sardinia, Sicily, the United States, Malta and Cyprus.

 The flight of the fieldfare is slow and direct.
 It takes several strong beats then closes its wings briefly before flapping on.
 It is highly gregarious, quite shy and easily scared in the winter and bold and noisy in the breeding season.
 When a group is in a tree they all tend to face in the same direction, keeping up a constant chatter.
 When foraging on the ground, often in association with redwings, the group works its way up wind, each bird pausing every so often to stand erect and gaze around before resuming feeding.
 When alarmed they fly off down wind and the feeding group reforms elsewhere.
 In woodland they do not skulk in the undergrowth as do blackbirds or song thrushes, instead they perch in the open on bushes and high branches.
 They roost socially, sometimes in overgrown hedges and shrubberies but usually on the ground.
 Common sites are in rough grass among bushes or clumps of rushes, in young plantations, on stubble and in the furrows of ploughed fields.

 Habitat

-In the summer the fieldfare frequents mixed woodland of birch, alder, pine, spruce and fir, often near marshes, moorland or other open ground.
+In the summer, the fieldfare frequents mixed woodland of birch, alder, pine, spruce and fir, often near marshes, moorland or other open ground.
 It does not avoid the vicinity of humans and can be seen in cultivated areas, orchards, parks and gardens.
 It also inhabits open tundra and the slopes of hills above the tree line.
 In the winter, groups of fieldfares are chiefly found in open country, agricultural land, orchards and open woodland.
 They are nomadic, wandering wherever there is an abundance of berries and insects.
-Later in the year they move on to pastureland and cultivated fields.
+Later in the year, they move on to pastureland and cultivated fields.